ChanikyaMerugu/Automation/readme.txt

- Volume in drive C is Windows
+ Volume in drive C is Windows.
  Volume Serial Number is 5480-3884

  Directory of C:\Users\chanu\Desktop\java